-To take courses as a graduate special student, an individual must have a bachelor's degree with at least a B (3.0 on a 4.0 scale) cumulative grade point average.
-To apply, one must complete a short application form, submit a copy of the B.A. or B.S. transcript, and pay a \$75 non-refundable application fee.
+Graduate special student status is open to US citizens and permanent residents who have earned a bachelor's degree with a cumulative grade point average of at least 3.0 on a 4.0 scale.
+To apply, one must complete a short application form, submit an official undergraduate transcript, and pay a \$75 non-refundable application fee.